 This is a colourful vegetable, loaded with vitamins!
 Similar to spinach and kale, swiss chard is somewhat bitter when eaten raw but when cooked, it turns out to be a bit sweeter.

 Next on my list were Sweet potatoes - since this is the hero of our dish, I wanted to buy good quality potatoes.
 Always look for firm medium sized potatoes that have smooth skin and do not have any bruises and cracks.
 Cooking evenly shaped potatoes will ensure they all take the same amount of time to cook.

 I chose to add brown lentils to this dish as these are incredibly versatile and a budget-friendly option.
 Canned or cooked lentils not only make a convenient, tasty and high-fibre addition to any meal but these are an excellent source of proteins too.

 As a Chef, I always look for ways to incorporate texture into my food.
 For this dish I thought the crispy fried onions would be a great addition.
 Not only will they add texture and sweetness to the dish but will also make an apt garnish.

 Lastly, I wanted to bring the whole dish together with a light and refreshing sauce or dip.
 I instantly thought of Labneh!
-At the Farmer’s market, I had picked up some fresh dill and mint, which I chopped and added to the creamy labneh along with cumin and coriander powder.
-It turned out to be the perfect accompaniment to this light meatless meal!
+At the Farmer's market, I had picked up some fresh dill and mint, which I chopped and added to the creamy labneh along with cumin and coriander powder.
+It turned out to be perfect!

 HOW TO ROAST SWEET POTATOES?